berkeley-scf/tutorial-dask-future/python-dask.md

 ---
 layout: default
-title: Parallel Processing using  Python's Dask package
+title: Parallel processing using the Dask packge in Python
 ---

+# Parallel processing using the Dask packge in Python

 ## 1. Overview of Dask